Demonsatyam/erino/README.md

 # 📊 Lead Management System - Backend

+The Lead Management System is a full-stack web application designed to streamline the process of managing business leads.
+The frontend, built with ReactJS, provides a responsive and intuitive interface for users to register, log in, and perform CRUD operations on leads.
+With features like server-side pagination, filtering, and secure authentication, the system ensures efficient lead tracking and management.
+The project is fully deployed, enabling seamless end-to-end usage.

+## Project Backend

 A fully-featured backend system for managing leads, with authentication, CRUD APIs, pagination, filtering, and MongoDB Atlas integration.
 Built using **Node.js**, **Express**, and **MongoDB**.

 ---